GoogleChrome/ip-protection/Masked-Domain-List.md

 dsply.com                                        | Answers.com                                                    | Not Impacted By Script Blocking
 script.anura.io                                  | Anura                                                          | Not Impacted By Script Blocking
 anyclip.com                                      | AnyClip                                                        | Not Impacted By Script Blocking
-appcast.io                                       | AppCast                                                        | Not Impacted By Script Blocking
+anymind360.com                                   | Anymind Group                                                  | Not Impacted By Script Blocking appcast.io                                       | AppCast                                                        | Not Impacted By Script Blocking
 appflood.com                                     | AppFlood                                                       | Not Impacted By Script Blocking
 appenda.com                                      | Appenda                                                        | Not Impacted By Script Blocking